DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 ### Define Assertion Actual Value

-You can check whether a particular DOM node has an expected state by passing a selector property directly to [test actions](../assertions/index.md).
+You can check whether a particular DOM node has an expected state by passing a selector property directly to [assertions](../assertions/index.md).

 ```js